 The contractor's bond must be issued by an insurance carrier admitted by the California Department of Insurance.
-The insurance company issuing any surety bond, will also be referred to as the “surety company” or the “bond company”.
+The insurance company issuing any surety bond will also be referred to as the “surety company” or the “bond company”.
 Contractor license bonds refer to the contractor as the Principal, the surety bond company as the Obligor, and the CSLB as the Obligee.

-The surety company provides the CSLB a guarantee (the surety bond) that the customers, vendors, suppliers, and employees of a licensed contractor will receive payment for financial damages due to a violation of California Contractor License Law up to a limit of $15,000 (“penal sum” or “bond amount”).
+The surety company provides the CSLB a guarantee (the surety bond) that the customers, vendors, suppliers, and employees of a licensed contractor will receive payment for financial damages due to a violation of California Contractor License Law, up to a limit of $15,000 (“penal sum” or “bond amount”).
 The bond company also directly receives claims from the public and determines the validity of claims.
-Ultimately, contractors are responsible for their actions and required by California Contractor License Law to reimburse the surety company for any payments made under the bond or face indefinite license suspension.
+Ultimately, contractors are responsible for their actions and required by California Contractor License Law to reimburse the surety company for any payments made under the bond or they'll face indefinite license suspension.

 Violations triggering a bond payout may include a contractor failing to pay employees or vendors, abandoning an uncompleted job or failure to repair faulty workmanship.

 Is a credit check required for California contractor license bonds?

 Surety carriers will run a credit report as part of underwriting because the contractor ultimately must reimburse the surety bond company in the case any claims are made on a bond.
 The credit check is a soft check, which will not impact your credit score.
 California Contractors Insurance Services works with several surety bond companies with varying risk appetites, allowing contractors with poor credit to purchase the bond for the lowest rates available in the marketplace.

 How does the wording of the California contractor license bond form impact the cost of the bond?